 Apart from a comprehensive car insurance policy, there are some more specific and generally cheaper covers that may suit your needs better.
 These include third party property damage insurance, which covers you for any damage you cause to another person’s vehicle or property or third party, fire and theft insurance, which will cover damage caused to other people’s property as well as your car if it is stolen or damaged by fire.

-Read more on CGU’s car insurance policy solutions.
+Read more on CGU’s Car Insurance.